jason102/photo-browser/README.md

 ## Building the app for production

 1. Create a `.env.production` file in the root directory of the project and specify your production environment Unsplash API key the same way the `.env.local` file was configured.
 2. Build the app using `npm run build`.
-The files in the generated `dist` director can be uploaded to your hosting provider.
+The files in the generated `dist` directory can be uploaded to your hosting provider.